- 1 Top 10 Best Telescope for Astrophotography

 1. Celestron EdgeHD 800 Cassegrain Telescope

 The EdgeHD 800 might be one of the expensive telescope for Astrophotography.
 It has a 130mm aperture and works with Schmidt-Cassegrain Technology.
-You get the same flat focal plane for capturing images and have a built-in flattener.
-No matter how far you plan to peek into the galaxy this telescope is always aberration free.
-You get ample adjustment features such as the mirror locks.
+You get the same flat axis of a lens or mirror and passes through the focus. for capturing images and have a built-in flattener.
+No matter how far you plan to glance into the galaxy with this telescope is always aberration free.
+You get more than adequate in size, scope, or capacity and features such as the mirror locks.

 - You get a Schmidt-Cassegrain telescope with a 130mm aperture with the flat focal plane